 First of all, let’s identify the two most common types:

 Box Sash Windows are highly traditional and contribute to the period look of a property.
-By design, they are opened and closed by sliding horizontally.
+By design, most are opened and closed by sliding vertically.

 Casement (Framework) Windows can be either classic or modern in style.
 By design, they are hinged to open and close as would doors.